peter-james-allen/bank-tech-test/README.md

 ### Deposit

 To make a deposit run the following command.
-The amount given as a parameter can be an positive integer or float with two decimal places.
+The amount given as a parameter can be a positive integer or float with two decimal places.
 ```
 account.deposit(100)
 ```

-### Withdrawl
+### Withdrawal

-To make a withdrawl run the following command.
-The amount given as a parameter can be an positive integer or float with two decimal places.
+To make a withdrawal run the following command.
+The amount given as a parameter can be a positive integer or float with two decimal places.
 ```
 account.withdraw(50)
 ```